Animal Care

 Fawn Care

+If in doubt, leave the fawn where it is, call a wildlife rehabilitator for advice.
+If you believe the fawn to be in immediate danger then immediately call a licensed wildlife rehabilitator or DNR.
 Please do not try to rehabilitate a fawn yourself.
-Fawns usually need urgent medical needs that can only be provided by a licensed rehabilitated or a licensed vet who is experienced with treating wildlife.
+Fawns usually need urgent medical care that can only be provided by a licensed rehabilitator or a licensed vet who is experienced with treating wildlife.
+Although they look cute they are very fragile animals that can take a turn for the worse very quickly.

 Baby Bird Care

 If you find a baby bird please do not touch it.
 If a feathered baby bird can not fly it is probably because it is in the process of learning.
 "Mom and Dad" will take care of the feathered baby when it is on the ground so please leave it where you find it.
+If you are worried about cats or other potential dangers you can move the baby under a bush so that it may hide but please leave it in the area.

 The baby may face some dangers on the ground but it will have a better chance of surviving with "mom and dad" than it would being handled be humans.
+Just because you can't see mom and dad doesn't mean they are not there.
+They are there watching their baby.
+The babies have a better chance of surviving if we leave it alone!

 Raccoon Care

 When finding a baby raccoon remember they are not meant to be pets.
 A lot of people think it would be neat to have a pet raccoon.
 This is not a good idea.
 They are wild animals and have the potential to be very dangerous to you, your children and your pets.
 They also pose several potentially very serious medical dangers to you, your children and your pets.
-They

 They are very highly regulated by the Department of Natural Resources.